« Visit Fantastic Pest Control

 Hoverfly Identification

-Hoverflies known as flower flies are part of the insect family Syrphidae.
-They are considered to be the most important pollinator among the flies.
+Hoverflies, known as flower flies, are part of the insect family Syrphidae.
+They are considered to be the most important pollinator among flies.
 There are about 250 species of hoverflies in Great Britain.
 Let’s take a look at their appearance, behaviour and other characteristics that distinguish them from wasps.

 Appearance